+The following are comments by Frank Farance of the INCITS Ad hoc on Big Data.
+We did discuss this somewhat on our 5/6 weekly call, but I thought I’d upload for those who weren’t on the call.

+Nancy Grady

 I have a good number of problems with the Definitions document.
 In short, the definitions and understandings are problematic and counter to the relevant and applicable sciences (terminology science, computer science, etc.).
 Furthermore, this notion that all descriptive characteristics need to begin with the letter V (as in Victor) is terribly English-centric, which impedes international adoption, and artificially skews the terminology in to Cutesy Words, not words that have good, consistent, scientific meanings and basis.

+Given that volume, velocity, and variety are in common usage, it would not make sense to use any other terms to represent those dataset characteristics.
+These words are of course English-centric, and other languages could use the appropriate translation of the terms into their language, or use the ones that are in common parlance already.

 So in addition to the problematic terminology (concepts/definitions), the concept system is problematic, too.
 In other words, it's not about getting to better definitions of "velocity" (etc.), the whole thinking along these lines is misguided.
 As an illustration of what's wrong, look at the notion of "volume" and how it is a defining characteristic of Big Data.